Artist: Leonardo da Vinci (Italian, Vinci 1452–1519 Amboise)

-Pen and brown ink, charcoal or soft black chalk (recto), charcoal or soft black chalk (verso)
+Medium: Pen and brown ink; soft black chalk or charcoal (recto); soft black chalk or charcoal (verso)

 Dimensions: 5-3/8 x 5-1/2 in.
 (13.7 x 14 cm)

 Credit Line: Purchase, Florence B. Selden Bequest and Rogers Fund, and Promised Gift of Leon D. and Debra R. Black, 2000